mapaiva/chome-ambience-theme/README.md

 # chome-ambience-theme
-A Chome Theme for Ubuntu Ambience GTK
+A simple Chrome Theme for Ubuntu Ambience GTK

+## Installation
+Just go to the [chrome web store](https://chrome.google.com/webstore/category/themes) and install it.